 - Take one of your cat’s paws in your hand.
 Hold on for three seconds.

 - If your cat tries to escape, wait and try again later.
-There is no point attempting to trim claws until your cat tolerates contact with his paws.
+There is no point in attempting to trim claws until your cat tolerates contact with his paws.

 - Apply pressure to your cat’s paw pads.
 This will see him unsheathe one claw.
 Give your cat a treat or lavish him with attention.